 During WRITE bursts, the first valid data-in element will be registered coincident with the WRITE command.
 Subsequent data elements will be registered on each successive positive clock edge.
-Upon completion of a fixed-length burst, assuming no other commands have been initiated, the DQs will remain High-Z and any additional input data will be ignored (see Figure 14).
-A fullpage burst will continue until terminated.
-(At the end of the page, it will wrap to the start address and continue.)
+Upon completion of a fixed-length burst, assuming no other commands have been initiated, the DQs will remain High-Z and any additional input data will be ignored (see Figure 18 on page 29).
+A full-page burst will continue until terminated (at the end of the page, it will wrap to the start address and continue).
 Data for any WRITE burst may be truncated with a subsequent WRITE command, and data for a fixed-length WRITE burst may be immediately followed by data for a WRITE command.
 The new WRITE command can be issued on any clock following the previous WRITE command, and the data provided coincident with the new command applies to the new command.
-An example is shown in Figure 15.
-Data n + 1 is either the last of a burst of two or the last desired of a longer burst.
+An example is shown in Figure 19 on page 29.
+Data n+1 is either the last of a burst of two or the last desired of a longer burst.
 The 512Mb SDRAM uses a pipelined architecture and therefore does not require the 2n rule associated with a prefetch architecture.
 A WRITE command can be initiated on any clock cycle following a previous WRITE command.
-Full-speed random write accesses within a page can be performed to the same bank, as shown in Figure 16, or each subsequent WRITE may be performed to a different bank.
+Full-speed random write accesses within a page can be performed to the same bank, as shown in Figure 20 on page 30, or each subsequent WRITE may be performed to a different bank.